 Women and HIV/AIDS

 Differences in side effects between men and women may be due to interactions between HIV therapy and female hormones.
 It may also be the result of women's smaller physical size.
 Standard doses of drugs are usually based upon research done mostly in men.
-However, there are some drugs for which weight-based dosing is recommended.

-HIV+ women do need to be careful about drug interactions.
+Women living with HIV do need to be careful about drug interactions.
 Certain HIV drugs can affect the levels of other drugs in the body.
 For example, several HIV drugs can impact the levels of birth control pills and change how effective those pills are at preventing pregnancy.

 - Some vaginal infections and inflammation, including yeast infections and bacterial vaginosis

 - Common sexually transmitted diseases (STDs), such as gonorrhea, chlamydia, and trichomoniasis

 Although little conclusive research is available on HIV and menstruation (periods), many women living with HIV report abnormal menstrual periods.
 Some have excessive bleeding while others stop menstruating altogether.